Australia wants Facebook and Google to pay for news on their sites. Other countries think it’s a good idea too

 The situation is a major case study in just how far governments can push big tech companies, which have become some of the largest corporate entities in history and have deep influence in the way information is shared and consumed everywhere.
 Concerns over privacy and the corrosive effects of social media on politics have made it beneficial for politicians around the world to go after Big Tech.

-In the U.S., agreement that tech companies need to be regulated in some way is one of the few bipartisan issues.
-Outside of the U.S., the tech giants have to deal with the fact that they are often seen as foreign interlopers.
+In the United States, agreement that tech companies need to be regulated in some way is one of the few bipartisan issues.
+Outside of the United States, the tech giants have to deal with the fact that they are often seen as foreign interlopers.

-“It’s not an issue of copying a system, but having a just ecosystem and doing justice for the media industry which is investing so much in their content,” Alex Saliba, a member of the European Parliament from Malta, said in an interview.
+“It’s not an issue of copying a system, but having a just ecosystem and doing justice for the media industry which is investing so much in their content,” Alex Agius Saliba, a member of the European Parliament from Malta, said in an interview.

 News publications, which have been battered over the last 25 years by the rise of the Internet, have for years demanded money from Facebook and Google.
 The two companies have long pushed back, arguing the traffic they send to news websites is highly valuable.
 Facebook, Google and fellow tech giant Apple have all unveiled products that offer some compensation to news organizations, sometimes in exchange for giving Internet users access to paywalled stories.